mburkley/tms9900-gcc/README.md

 binutils patch 1.10

 * No changes to 1.9 but includes the multi-def patch to avoid compile errors relating to "do_wide"

+gcc patch 1.30
+* Pass constants as wides to force_const_mem to avoid assert in combine.c:do_SUBST
+* Added calls to correct byte order on all byte and word arith and move
+* Changed inline debug to dump entire insn not just operands
+* Removed wrongly associative constraints on subtract
+* Added separate reg constraints to addhi3, andhi3, subhi3 to allow longer lengths for subreg offset fixes
+* Added more unit tests
+* Removed constraints in movqi - causes assert in reload
+* Added 32 bit shift operations
+* Marked R0 as fixed so allocator won't use it
+* Added reg saves in lib1funcs as some regs were being trampled

 gcc patch 1.29
 * Add function to swpb before or after MOV[B] if subreg offset seen